 The results were gratifying.
 In one instance we scheduled a group of 23 orders, which included 45 separate products in 13 ‘families’, totalling 54 tonnes of production.
 Whereas manual methods resulted in a capacity utilisation of 39%, the optimiser upped this to 76%.
 Cost comparisons couldn’t be made, due to a lack of detailed cost estimates in the current operational environment, but clearly these have the potential to be very significant.

 There is scope for further development: automating the input of data from the ERP, and using the output from the optimizer as input for other planning decisions, such as raw material inventory and finished goods storage capacity.

 In truth, this approach isn’t exactly groundbreaking, but there is little evidence in the literature of its use in comparable industrial situations.
 These must be many of these – paints, specialty chemicals and food production spring to mind, and a much wider field where an apparently simple, even basic, production system has unexpected complexities.

-For more information contact Milos Milenkovic at [email protected]
+For more information contact Dr. Milos Milenkovic at [email protected]